 The EMV tokenization process in detail.

-Every player in the digital payment flow needs token technology: from payment card-issuing banks to payment processors, from domestic schemes to retailers, and from private-label issuers to manufacturers of wearables.
+Every player in the digital payment flow needs token technology: from payment card-issuing banks to payment processors, domestic schemes to eMerchants, and private-label issuers to wearables manufacturers.

-Deploy your digital payment solution securely and easily with Thales and digitize your complete card portfolio with us.
+Deploy your digital payment solution securely and efficiently with Thales and digitize your complete card portfolio with us.

-Our technology integrates seamlessly with all international payment brands such as Visa and MasterCard and domestic schemes and white label EMV.
+Our technology integrates seamlessly with all international payment brands such as Visa and MasterCard, domestic schemes, and white label EMV.